a-bentofreire/beamtoix/docs/pages/plugins/core-oscillators.md

 category: Pages
 ---
 ## Description
-In the ABeamer 2.x the core oscillators will move into this plugin.
+In the BeamToIX 2.x the core oscillators will move into this plugin.
 To prevent breaking changes include now the js script `core-oscillators.js` on the html file.